Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 14

 with me.
 I got rid of all my

-messages and received a shout
+messages and received strict

 injunctions to return on the